MBMBaM 770: Hy-paw-thesis

 I want to partner up with Taco Bell and have there be a commercial where like I keep coming in to use the Taco Bell bathroom.

 The quote is out of cafe.
+It is Sidney Sweeney, the entrepreneur.

-chocolate plus rainbow sherbet is disgusting.
+Chocolate plus rainbow sherbet is disgusting.

+That's fucked up.
 Yeah, you've probably disgusting.

 Also, as someone who did work at the country's best yogurt for a couple of summers,

 please listen to me and please know that I'm speaking the truth.
+You can't put gummy anythings on ice cream, it turns them into a truly unpleasant tooth texture experience.

-this summary sip will be available to a lucky few in exchange in exclusive limited time color change oh i wanted it to be in exchange for something.
+This summary sip will be available to a lucky few in exchange, in exclusive, limited time, color change.
+Oh, I wanted it to be in exchange for something.

 In exchange,

 for this firstborn child.
+Okay.

 I mean,

 we did do it at TCB Webby.
+We did.

 I just want to get out there and say Sorbet Fizz while I was still working there as Sprite.
+Kevin Sorbet Fizz.

 But at the time, we didn't know that much about Kevin Sorbet.

 He hadn't gone sour yet.
+Okay.

 So he's Kevin Sour.